 Democrat Keith Ellison wins Minnesota AG primary days after abuse allegations surface

-Democratic Rep. Keith Ellison scored a victory Tuesday night in the Minnesota primary race for the state's attorney general despite allegations of domestic abuse leveled against him.
+Democratic Rep. Keith Ellison scored a victory Tuesday night in the Minnesota primary race for the state's attorney general days after domestic abuse accusations against him surfaced.

 Ellison, who serves as the deputy chairman of the Democratic National Committee and is the first Muslim elected to Congress, was accused over the weekend of emotional and physical abuse by an ex-girlfriend.